 It’s what happens.
 That’s just reality.
 We tend to overlook the people we see every day.
 But this trip was a fresh reminder that I have so many people right in front of me all the time who I can love.

-There was one boy up at an altar call who seemed distracted.
+At one church service on the trip, there was a boy up at an altar call who seemed distracted.
 While everyone else was praying with closed eyes, some with lifted hands, some in tears, his eyes were wide open, peering around curiously.
 I decided to head straight for him and pray for him first, hoping the prayer would help calm him down.
 But as I put my hand on his back, I spontaneously burst into tears.

 This happens to me sometimes.
-I get hit with a wave of love for someone, a wave of feeling God’s love for that person, that catches me by surprise.
+I get hit with a wave of love for someone, a deep visceral experience of God’s love for that person that catches me by surprise.
 And tears pour forth.

 Then I thought of my students.